 Phase 3: Land Warfare

-The third and last phase is reserved for the class basic weapons, demolitions, land navigation, patrolling, rappelling, marksmanship, infantry tactics, and small-unit tactics.
+The third and last phase is reserved for basic weapons, demolitions, land navigation, patrolling, rappelling, marksmanship, infantry tactics, and small-unit tactics.
 This part of the selection is deliberately connected to the classroom work where the class is taught to gather and process information that will complete the overall mission.

 There is a lot of map work, compass, land navigation, and basic weapon skill sets.
 These skill-sets allow the class to transition from having novice skills to becoming more comfortable out in the field.
 Most of this training is new to the class, and the learning pace becomes faster and faster.